bitrise-io/devcenter/_articles/reviews/bitrise-api.md

 5. Click on the endpoint you want to try it out to open its details.
 6. Fill in the required parameters.
 7. Click `Execute`.

+The API will return:

+* the `curl` command of your request
+* the request URL
+* the server response